rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/RunTestHandler.md

 ## Overview

 RunTestHandler is invoked when the task specified in the intent has the value "runTest".
 This handler is used to run sanity tests in FCA.
-Whent this handler is invoked, it will loop through all the apis in openRpc schema, invoke the apis and perform schema validations on the responses.
+When this handler is invoked, it will loop through all the APIs in the openRpc schema, invoke the APIs, and perform schema validations on the responses.
 Once the execution is over, a test report is generated.
-For more about execution [here](../Execution.md#sanity-test-execution) and for reporting [here](../Reporting.md#supported-ways-of-retrieving-reports)
+For more about execution, [click here](../Execution.md#sanity-test-execution) and for reporting [here.](../Reporting.md#supported-ways-of-retrieving-reports)

-It performs the following actions :
+It performs the following actions:
-1. Parse the input message received to fetch the action and parameters.
+1. Parses the input message received to fetch the action and parameters.
-2. Loop through the apis in openRpc.
+2. Loops through the APIs in openRpc.
-3. Save the API response/error and perform schema validation.
+3. Saves the API response or error and performs schema validation.
-4. Format the result and send the response back to IntentReader.
+4. Formats the result and sends the response back to IntentReader.

 ## Usage
+* Request Format

 ```json
     {